25prabhu10/notes/docs/Concepts/AWS/AWS_Elastic_Beanstalk.md

 - After creating an Elastic Beanstalk environment, you cannot change the Elastic Load Balancer type (only the configuration)
 - To migrate:

-  1. create a new environment with the same configuration except LB (can’t clone)
+  1. create a new environment with the same configuration except LB (can't clone)
   2. deploy your application onto the new environment
   3. perform a CNAME swap or Route 53 update